 - And what about anxiety?
 Only 12% of 65–74 year olds say that they often feel anxiety.
 Whereas it is a common feeling for 37% of 25–34 year olds.

-You Have Got to Be Ready to Retire if You Want to Be Happy
+However, You Have Got to Be Ready if You Want the Happy Life After Retirement

-Another study, this one from the Employee Benefit Research Institute, finds that while most seniors are indeed happy, more are actually feeling dissatisfied than ever before.
+Another study, this one from the Employee Benefit Research Institute, finds that while most seniors are indeed happy, a higher percentage are feeling more dissatisfied than before.

 The percentage of retirees who describe retirement as “very satisfying” dropped from 60.5% to 48.6% over a 15 year time period.
 Experts suspect that the drop in satisfaction may come from either: